A Luxury Hotel Barge Cruise in France

 ► Make an enquiry to get a firm quotation for this or any other hotel barge for the time of year that interests you.

-Hotel barges often collect and return guests to a pre-agreed Toulouse or Narbonne hotel.
-French international airports are at Toulouse, Bordeaux – and Paris-Charles de Gaulle.
-There are also European-flight airports at Carcassonne and Montpellier.
-TGV express train stations are located at Toulouse, Carcassonne, Narbonne and Montpellier; and many other towns in the region have railway connections.
+Hotel barges often collect and return guests to a pre-agreed Paris or Dijon hotel.
+The primary French international airport is at Paris-Charles de Gaulle and there is a European-flight airport at Dole.
+There are also TGV express train stations at Montbard, Dijon, near Dole and Le Cruesot (near Montchanin); and many other towns in the region have railway connections.